Tunisia's political crisis: What role will the military play? | DW | 20.09.2021

 The video, shot late at night, shows a group of mostly men in suits approaching a metal gate in Tunis.
 Beyond the gate stand several soldiers guarding the country's parliament buildings.

-Politely, it is explained that the gathering includes some of the most senior politicians in the country, including Rachid al-Ghannouchi, Tunisia's parliamentary speaker and chairman of the moderate Islamist Ennahda party.
+Politely, it is explained that the gathering includes some of the most senior politicians in the country, including Rachid Ghannouchi, Tunisia's parliamentary speaker and chairman of the moderate Islamist Ennahda party.

 However, the young soldiers beyond the gate deny the lawmakers entry, explaining only that "the army has been given orders."